Dale Miller (academic)

 Dale Miller is an American computer scientist and author.
-He is a Director of Research at Inria Saclay and one of the designers of the λProlog programming language and the Abella theorem prover.
+He is a Director of Research at Inria Saclay and one of the designers of the λProlog programming language and the Abella interactive theorem prover.

 Miller is most known for his research on topics in computational logic, including proof theory, automated reasoning, and formalized meta-theory.
 He has co-authored the book Programming with Higher-order Logic.

 Miller is a Fellow of the Association for Computing Machinery (ACM), has been a two-term Editor-in-Chief of the ACM Transactions on Computational Logic from 2009 to 2015 and holds an editorial appointment on the Journal of Automated Reasoning.

 Early life and education

 In 1973, while a senior at the Annville-Cleona High School, Miller published an Advanced Problem (Problem H-237) in the Fibonacci Quarterly, where his name was misread as “D. A. Millin”.
 The subject of that problem is now known as the Millin Series.
 He graduated with a B.S. in mathematics from Lebanon Valley College in 1978 and earned a Ph.D. in mathematics in 1983 under the supervision of Peter B. Andrews.